 One of the most important indicators of winning the National Championship, as the Texas Longhorns last did in 2005, is the Blue Chip Ratio.
 College teams that have a Blue Chip Ratio above 50% have won the National Championship 100% of the time.
 In other words, those teams under 50% have no chance to win the Natty.

-Texas is ranked 4th on the 2020 Blue Chip Ratio list and is rapidly climbing the rankings.
-With all this talent and a high Blue Chip Ratio of 65%, there are no more excuses for Texas: win the Big 12 Title, and make it to the playoffs.
+Texas is ranked 7th on the 2021 Blue Chip Ratio list, which is a slight drop from 4th place in 2020.
+With all this talent and a high Blue Chip Ratio of 66%, there are no more excuses for Texas: win the Big 12 Title, and make it to the playoffs.

 Credits: All raw data from https://247sports.com/.
 Data extraction, wrangling, and analytics performed in Python on the Anaconda platform by Carlo Carandang.
 Code for this analysis can be found here: https://github.com/Carlo-Carandang/blue_chip_ratio.